fireship-io/fireship.io/content/lessons/rxjs-basic-pro-tips/index.md

 ## 12. TakeUntil - Get values until you're told not to

-As I mentioned in section 3, you need to unsubscribe for data responsibily.
+As I mentioned in section 3, you need to unsubscribe for data responsibly.
 A clever way to handle subscriptions is with `takeUntil()`, which will complete the Observable when a second *notifier* Observable emits a value.

 ```js